Class Participation (Summer 2018)

-Generally, we encourage all students to earn half their participation points by completing their assigned peer reviews within four days and completing the four class surveys; this alone grants 56 participation points.
-We recommend earning the remaining 44 points by requesting additional peer reviews (up to four per assignment four 36 additional points) and participating in your classmates’ surveys and studies (typically 1 point per survey, though more may be offered).
+Generally, we encourage all students to earn half their participation points by completing their assigned peer reviews within four days and completing the four class surveys; this alone grants 52 participation points.
+We recommend earning the remaining 44 points by requesting additional peer reviews (up to five per assignment for 40 additional points) and participating in your classmates’ surveys and studies (0.5 points per activity).

 There is no mid-semester deadline on participation; you can take entire weeks off if necessary as long as you earn your points at some point during the semester.
 Most participation categories are reasonably objective (peer reviews, participation tokens, surveys, and library contributions), so you should be able to self-monitor between updates.